dai-lk/VULCAN-Venus/README.md

 VULCAN-Venus is publicly accessible.
 To use it, please cite Dai et al. (2024, accepted)

-Should you have any questions or suggestions, please contact Longkang Dai: dailongkang2022@126.com
+Should you have any questions or suggestions, please contact Longkang Dai at: dailongkang2022@126.com